cdaringe/webjerk/packages/snapjerk/README.md

 specifically, it:

 - generates [screenshots](https://github.com/cdaringe/webjerk/tree/master/packages/webjerk-snaps) of elements
-- compares captured shots from a reference set shots with [webjerk-image-set-diff](https://github.com/cdaringe/webjerk/tree/master/packages/webjerk-image-set-diff)
+- compares captured shots from a reference set of shots with [webjerk-image-set-diff](https://github.com/cdaringe/webjerk/tree/master/packages/webjerk-image-set-diff)
   - if no reference images are found, the first generated set are designated as references
 - creates a [visual, interactive report](https://github.com/cdaringe/webjerk/tree/master/packages/webjerk-image-set-diff-reporter) when differences detected